Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 Well that sucks.

-## TypeScript Is To Rescue
+## TypeScript / ES6 Is To Rescue
-No need to worry at all.
-TypeScript is awesome at doing type checking but it also got some nice helpers which could help us to write more readable code.
+We can use the For-of loop of ES6 in TypeScript today if you are using the very latest version of TypeScript.

-### The For-Of Loop Of TypeScript
+### The For-of Loop Of TypeScript
-Since the For-In loop of JavaScript is a disappointment, the TypeScript team decided to introduce a new loop called For-Of loop which looks like this.
+Due to this limitation of the For-in loop, ECMASCRIPT 6 introduces For-of loop.

+For-of loop looks like this.

 {% highlight javascript %}
 var Items = ["Key", "Phone", "Car"];